It Will Rain

 "It Will Rain" is a song by American singer and songwriter Bruno Mars.
-It was released on September 27, 2011 by Atlantic Records as the lead single from the movie's soundtrack The Twilight Saga: Breaking Dawn – Part 1.
+It was released on September 27, 2011 by Atlantic Records as the lead single and theme song from the soundtrack to The Twilight Saga: Breaking Dawn – Part 1.
 Mars composed the song with his production team the Smeezingtons.
 It was partially written during the Hooligans in Wondaland Tour in the United States and finished after the singer watched an early version of the movie which inspired him.
 The soundtrack for The Twilight Saga: Breaking Dawn – Part 1 was a much expected release and Mars's song was chosen as the lead single by the album's executive producer, Alexandra Patsavas, to promote it.
 Musically, "It Will Rain" is a pop and pop-soul ballad.
 Its lyrics tell the agony and torment of a heartbreak and its various stages.

 The song received mixed feedback from music critics who praised the vocals, but criticized the over-dramatization of the song.
 It drew comparisons to Mars's "Grenade" (2010) and "Wild Horses" (1971) by The Rolling Stones.
 It was commercially successful reaching the top of the charts in the Mainstream Top 40 of the United States, South Korea International Singles and Venezuela Pop/Rock General, number two in New Zealand and top-five in many markets.
 It reached number three on the Billboard Hot 100 and number five on the Canadian Hot 100.
 It was certified five times platinum by the Recording Industry Association of America (RIAA) and seven times platinum by Music Canada (MC).
-It also received a two times platinum certification by the Australian Recording Industry Association (ARIA).
+It also received a four times platinum certification by the Recorded Music NZ (RMNZ).

 The music video, directed by Phil Pinto and Mars, prominently features the singer going through different emotions such as love and anger with his lover as they struggle through a break-up.
 The video is interpolated with footage from the film Breaking Dawn: Part 1, the fourth movie in the Twilight saga.
 Mars has performed the song on The Ellen DeGeneres Show and on The X Factor USA.
 He also promoted it during The Doo-Wops & Hooligans Tour (2010–12) and The Moonshine Jungle Tour (2013–14) interpolated with "If I Knew" (2012).
 It was also part of the 24K Magic World Tour (2017–18) interpolated with B.o.B and Mars's "Nothin' On You" (2009) and performed on the Bruno Mars Live (2022-24).
 It has been covered by some artists, including Austin Mahone, Pia Mia and Boyce Avenue on The Voice.